-Between October and December 2006, an unusually heavy rainfall was recorded in eastern Africa, which resulted in floods across several regions of Kenya, Somalia and the United Republic of Tanzania.
+Between October and December 2006, unusually heavy rainfall was recorded in eastern Africa, which resulted in floods across several regions of Kenya, Somalia and the United Republic of Tanzania.
 That event created ideal conditions for the breeding and hatching of flood-water Aedes mosquitoes, which are principal vectors and interepizootic reservoirs for Rift Valley fever (RVF).

 The majority of cases occurred in young herdsmen with a history of contact with sick ruminant animals.
-Most of the cases were confirmed in North Eastern Province (333), followed by Rift Valley Province and the Coast Province (183 and 141, respectively), and only a fraction of them were recorded in Central Province and the Eastern Province (14 and 13, respectively).
+Most of the cases were confirmed in North Eastern Province (333), followed by Rift Valley Province and the Coast Province (183 and 141, respectively), and only a fraction of them had been recorded in Central Province and the Eastern Province (14 and 13, respectively).

 The response to the outbreak was initially organized by the Kenya Field Epidemiology and Laboratory Training Program and Kenyan Ministry of Health, in collaboration with the Kenya Medical Research Institute, World Health Organization, CDC's Emerging Infections Program and Médecins Sans Frontières International.

 From 19 December 2006 to 20 February 2007, a total of 114 cases (including 51 deaths) of RVF were reported in Somalia, which translates into a 45% case-fatality rate.
 Nevertheless, merely three cases were laboratory-confirmed, either by IgM antibody detection or RT-PCR.

 Cases were geographically distributed in the Lower and Middle Juba region, Gedo region, Hiran region, as well as Middle and Lower Shabelle region.
 During the outbreak response, the strenuous security situation has repeatedly hampered surveillance and control activities in the affected regions.